 By contrast, Islamic terrorists staged nearly ten thousand deadly attacks in just the six years following September 11th, 2001.
 If one goes back to 1971, when Muslim armies in Bangladesh began the mass slaughter of Hindus, through the years of Jihad in the Sudan, Kashmir and Algeria, and the present-day Sunni-Shia violence in Iraq, the number of innocents killed in the name of Islam probably exceeds five million over this same period.

 Anders Breivik, who murdered 77 innocents in a lone rampage on July 22nd, 2011, was originally misidentified as a "Christian fundamentalist" by the police.
 In fact, the killings were later determined to be politically motivated.
 He also left behind a detailed 1500 page manifesto in which he stated that he is not religious, does not know if God exists, and prefers a secular state to a theocracy.
 Needless to say, he does not quote any Bible verses in support of his killing spree, nor did he shout "praise the Lord" as he picked people off.

-Muslims may like to pretend that other religions are just as subject to "misinterpretation" as is their “perfect” one, but the reality speaks of something far worse.
+No other religion is doing this.
+So while some Muslims may pretend that other religions are just as prone to "misinterpretation" as is their “perfect” one, reality says otherwise.

 Muhammad preached “No

 The Muslim Game:

 Muslims quote verse 2:256 from the Qur’an to prove what a tolerant religion Islam is.
 The verse supposedly reads in part, “Let there be no compulsion in religion; truth stands out clearly from error…”

 The word "let" is not in the Arabic, so the verse is not an imperative.
 What it actually says is "there is no compulsion in religion..."
 It is making a statement that true belief can't be forced.
 However, this is not to say that others can't be forced into an outward manifestation of faith, such as the pillars of Islam: